Quadratic Term Correction on Heaps' Law: Introduction

-Heaps' law \citep{heaps} or Herdan's law \citep{tt-herdan} describes a linguistic trend that the number of dictionary words used in a text ($V$) is a power-law function of the text length measured by the number of token words ($T$): $V = c T^\alpha$, or $V \propto T^\alpha$, where the exponent $\alpha < 1$.
+One of the linguistic laws, the Heaps' law \citep{heaps} or Herdan's law \citep{tt-herdan} describes a linguistic trend that the number of dictionary words used in a text, or, vocabulary size ($V$), is a power-law function of the text length measured by the number of token words ($T$): $V = c T^\alpha$, or $V \propto T^\alpha$, where the exponent $\alpha < 1$.
 The word ``words" is used twice in the above sentence: in order to distinguish the two different meanings, the first use is also called ``type" (unique, distinct, dictionary words), and the second use is called ``token" (might be repeated, usually not unique, only a measure of number of appearance).
 Even these explanations need to specified, for example, whether ``work", ``works", ``worked" are considered to be three types or one type.
 The inequality $\alpha < 1$ is strict: if $\alpha=1$, then the number of types is proportional to the number of tokens, which is unsupported by the data.

 Linguistic laws are rarely considered or proven to be exact.
 Zipf's law describes the number of token for a specific type, when ranked from the most frequently used to the rarest used one, as a power-law function of rank ($r$): $T_r \propto 1/r^\beta$ where $\beta \approx 1$ \citep{zipf35}.
 Although Zipf's law is rather good in summarizing the word usage pattern in many different languages, in particular considering the simplicity of the exponent being 1, the fitting of real linguistic data is not perfect \citep{wli-entropy,piantodosi, moreno,mehri}.
+Furthermore, if some words are removed, such as stopwords, the rank-frequency distribution of the remaining word tokens no longer follows the Zipf's law \citep{wli-stop}.

 Heaps-Herdan's law suffers from a same fate.
-If one piece of work (e.g. one novel) contributes one point (i.e., the total number of word types and word tokens -- length of the text) in the type-token plot, we would expect a noisy scattering of points, simply because different authors or difference source of texts may have their distinct word-type usage.
+If one piece of work (e.g. one novel) contributes one point (i.e., the total number of word types and word tokens -- length of the text) in the token-type plot, we would expect a noisy scattering of points, simply because different authors or difference source of texts may have their distinct word-type usage.
 This is the first version of Heaps' law described in \citep{chacoma}.